Parametric Ap\'{e}ry-type Series and Hurwitz-type Multiple Zeta Values: Ap ery-Type series with two parametric binomial coefficients

-In this section, we will use the iterated integrals to evaluate some explicit relations of Ap\'ery-type series involving two parametric binomial coefficients and Hurwitz-type multiple harmonic (star) sums in terms of Hurwitz-type multiple zeta values.
+In this section, we will use the iterated integrals to evaluate some explicit relations of Ap\'ery-type series involving two parametric binomial coefficients and Hurwitz-type multiple harmonic (star) sums in terms of Hurwitz-type MZVs.
 To prove the main theorems, we need the following lemma.

 \begin{lem} \emph{(cf. \cite[(1.6.1-2)]{KTChen1971})} If $f_i\ (i=1,\dotsc,m)$ are integrable real functions, then the following identity holds:

 where $g\left( {{f_1}, \dotsc,{f_m}} \right)$ is defined by